-- (ii) an immediate family member of such a person including, without limitation, a spouse, partner, parent, child, sibling, parent-in-law or grandchild of such a person and in this subparagraph "partner" means a person who is considered by the law of the country or territory in which the relevant public function is held as being equivalent to a spouse, or - (iii) a close associate of such a person, including, without limitation - - (A) a person who is widely known to maintain a close business relationship with such a person, or - (B) a person who is in a position to conduct substantial financial transactions on behalf of such a person. - (3) Where a business relationship falls within paragraph (1)(a), a financial services business must - - (a) ensure that senior management approval is obtained for establishing, or, in the case of an existing business relationship, continuing that relationship, - (b) take reasonable measures to establish the source of any funds and of the wealth of the customer and beneficial owner and underlying principal. - (4) Where the customer was not physically present when a financial services business carried out an activity set out in regulation 4(2)(a) or (b), a financial services business must take adequate measures to compensate for the specific risk arising as a result - - (a) when carrying out customer due diligence, and - (b) where the activity was establishing a business relationship, when carrying out monitoring of that relationship pursuant to regulation 11.
+- (i) a person who has, or has had at any time, a prominent public function or who has been elected or appointed to such a function in a country or territory other than the Bailiwick including, without limitation - - (A) heads of state or heads of government, - (B) senior politicians and other important officials of political parties, - (C) senior government officials, - (D) senior members of the judiciary, - (E) senior military officers, and - (F) senior executives of state owned body corporates, - (ii) an immediate family member of such a person including, without limitation, a spouse, partner, parent, child, sibling, parent-in-law or grandchild of such a person and in this subparagraph "partner" means a person who is considered by the law of the country or territory in which the relevant public function is held as being equivalent to a spouse, or

+- (iii) a close associate of such a person, including, without limitation - - (A) a person who is widely known to maintain a close business relationship with such a person, or - (B) a person who is in a position to conduct substantial financial transactions on behalf of such a person. - (3) Where the customer was not a Guernsey resident who was physically present when a financial services business carried out an activity set out in regulation 4(2)(a) or (b), a financial services business must take adequate measures to compensate for the specific risk arising as a result - - (a) when carrying out customer due diligence, and - (b) where the activity was establishing a business relationship, when carrying out monitoring of that relationship pursuant to regulation 11.